The Bath Canada Day Committee

 Laurie Minorgan – Fundraising Coordinator

-Hilary Fennell – Loyalist Township Recreation Services Community Support
+Hilary Fennell – Community Development Coordinator, Loyalist Township

 We have a great team and we have a lot of fun.
-We can always use some extra hands.
+Extra hands are always welcome.
 If you would like to help out either on Canada Day or before, email firstname.lastname@example.org or call Diane at 613-352-5670

 Help is needed with a variety of tasks:

-- Organizing the annual Bath Canada Day Button Design Program
+- Help distribute the annual Bath Canada Day Buttons to local merchants

 - Coordinating/volunteering for a shift at the Welcome Booth on Canada Day